Homeschooling international status and statistics: Israel

-Homeschooling is legal in Israel, and requires acquiring a permission from the Ministry of Education.
+Homeschooling is legal in Israel, and requires permission from the Ministry of Education.
 The permission involves a home visit from the person in charge of handing out the permissions, and writing a letter describing the motives, curriculum, daily routine and socialization of the children.
 Unschooling is legal, and the requirements are minimal.
 The reasons for homeschooling in Israel are very similar to those of the rest of the world, with the exception of religious motives, since religious schools are prevalent.

-There is unclear information regarding the number of Homeschooling families, since not all families ask for permission, and many homeschool their children without enlisting.
-Estimates range between 500–1000 families.
+There is unclear information regarding the number of homeschooling families, since not all families ask for permission, and many homeschool their children without enlisting.
+Estimates range between 500 and 1000 families.